FrozenCow/translucentdarkdisplay/Readme.txt

 Changelog
 =========
+v1.7
+- Added option to fade in and out (instead of slide in and out).

 v1.6
 - Added ability to change fonts and font-sizes.
 - Added option to 'pause' notifications when an fullscreen application is running.